-Andrew Webb is Managing Director of Webb Advisory and an Associate of the University of Ulster Economic Policy Centre.
+Andrew Webb is now the Director of Economic Advisory at Baker Tilly Mooney Moore following the acquistion of Webb Advisory.
 Until May 2015 Andrew was OCO’s chief economist and Head of Consulting where he led on all OCO’s economic research assignments.

 Andrew is an Applied Economics MSc graduate with close to 20 years’ continuous experience in economic research/analysis, commentary and model building.